-Future work.
 In future, we can extend the input file-format fuzzing of AFLSMART to input protocol fuzzing by taking into account input protocol specifications, along the lines of the state model already supported by the Peach fuzzer.
 This will allow us to extend AFLSMART for fuzzing of reactive systems.
-Moreover, the recent work of Godefroid et al. [18] has shown the promise of learning input formats automatically, albeit for a specific format namely PDF.
-We plan to study this direction to further alleviate the one-time manual effort of specifying an input format.
-Another research direction is the provision of assurances about the automated vulnerability discovery process [5], [6].
+Moreover, the recent work of Godefroid et al. [14] has shown the promise of learning input formats automatically, albeit for a specific format namely PDF.
+In future, we plan to study this direction to further alleviate the one-time manual effort of specifying an input format.
+Last but not the least, we can use the flexible architecture of AFLSMART (Figure 6) to support interfacing with many other inputformat-aware blackbox fuzzers, such as the Domato fuzzer [33] which is known to work well for HTML format.
+This will enhance the utility of AFLSMART for a wider variety of file formats.